Replace this with your content

 Seamew is a unique surviving Scottish example of a yard tender – a boat used to carry passengers and materials out to vessels in shipyards.

 Built around 1904-1908, the level of craftsmanship suggest that she was designed and built by yacht firm William Fife & Sons of Fairlie for use in their own yard, and their successors the Fairlie Yacht Slip Company.

 Fife’s yard was renowned for building racing yachts, such as Shamrock (1899) and Shamrock II (1903), both of which competed for the Americas Cup.

 Clinker-built with overlapping mahogany planking on elm frames, and held together with brass clenched nails, this 25ft vessel still has some original Fife fittings.
 Originally a rowing boat, she is now fitted with a Thornycroft ‘Handy Billy’ engine dating from around 1939.

-Built in 1942 by J. Hay & Sons, Kirkintilloch, Spartan is only one of two surviving Scottish-built ‘puffers’, a type of steam-powered cargo vessel first built in the 1850s for use on the Clyde and Forth Canal, Now on the Designated List of the National Historic Ships Committee, she was the first vessel in the museum’s collection when it was established in 1983.
+Built in 1942 by J. Hay & Sons, Kirkintilloch, Spartan the only surviving Scottish-built ‘puffer’, a type of steam-powered cargo vessel first built in the 1850s for use on the Clyde and Forth Canal, Now on the Designated List of the National Historic Ships Committee, she was the first vessel in the museum’s collection when it was established in 1983.

 The term ‘puffer’ came from the characteristic puffs of steam – and accompanying sound – from the early single-stroke steam engines.
 The name stuck despite only the earliest examples of this type used this engine.